 At Sandoz, we discover new ways to improve and extend people’s lives.
 We pioneer novel approaches to help people around the world access high-quality medicine.
-In 2017, our products reached well over 500 million patients and our aspiration is to reach 1 billion people.
+In 2017, we estimate our products reached more than 500 million patients and our aspiration is to reach 1 billion people.1

 Whether the cause be an aging population, changing lifestyle patterns or poor economic outlook, healthcare systems around the world are struggling to cope with the reality of increasing cost containment pressures.
 But this challenge is not without a solution: generic pharmaceuticals provide significant savings for patients and healthcare systems alike.
 Generics free up resources for the funding of costlier novel therapies, benefiting patients and incentivizing investment in new, innovative medicines that target unmet medical needs.
 Sandoz plays an important role in the healthcare system.

 A trusted partner of healthcare professionals, Sandoz Canada has a network of suppliers that stand out for their reliability and high-quality standards.
 Our dedicated sales force is distinguished by the strong business relationships it has with customers and the excellent service it provides.
-Our broad product line falls into four business segments: Generic medicines, Biosimilars, Specialty Products and Consumer Products (available without prescription).
+Our broad product line falls into two categories: Generic medicines and Biosimilars.

 A proven track record across the globe: